metablaster/WindowsFirewallRuleset/README.md

     Hit enter and you will be prompted questions such as what kind of rulesets you want.\
     If you need help to decide whether to run some rules or not, type `?` and press enter.

-12. Follow prompt output, (ex. hit enter to accept default action), it will take at least 10 minutes of your attention.
+13. Follow prompt output, (ex. hit enter to accept default action), it will take at least 10 minutes of your attention.

-13. If you encounter errors or warnings, you have options such as, ignore the errors/warnings or update script that produced the error and re-run that script once again later.
+14. If you encounter errors or warnings, you have options such as, ignore the errors/warnings or update script that produced the error and re-run that script once again later.

-14. Once execution is done recall execution policy from step 5 and type:
-(ie. if it was "RemoteSigned" which is default for PowerShell Core)

-    ```powershell
-    Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
-    ```

 15. Now that rules are applied you might need to adjust some of them in Local Group Policy, not all the rules are enabled by default and you might want to toggle default Allow/Block behavior for